avital-vonage/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-users/kotlin.md

 ```

 The above code will display the current connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `ChatFragment` where the user can view and interact with the conversation.

+We're now ready to fetch the conversation within the app.